Bollojusaichary/Assignment-Delphi/azure pipelines/README.md

 # Step 4:  Setup Azure DevOps Project

-Open new browser tab → Go to https://dev.azure.com Sign in with your Microsoft account
+Open new browser tab → Go to https://dev.azure.com ->
-If no organization:
-Click "Create new organization"
-Choose unique name (e.g., mycompany-devops)
-Click "Continue"
-Create new project:
-Project name: MyApp-CICD
+Sign in with your Microsoft account  then go to your organization if you do not have create one -> Click "Create new organization" -> then Choose a unique name (e.g., myproject-xx) -> Click "Continue". ->
+Now Create a new project: -> and give a name for project -> Project name: MyApp-CICD -> keep the repo visibility as private ->
-Visibility: Private
+Visibility: Private ->
-Version control: Git
-Work item process: Agile
+Version control: Git -> choose workitem as agile -> Work item process: Agile ->
-Click "Create"
+Click "Create".

 # Step 5: Upload code to azure repo

-In your Azure DevOps project, click "Repos" in left sidebar Click "Initialize" if empty repository
+In your Azure DevOps project, click on "Repos" in left sidebar -> Click "Initialize" if empty repository ->
-Push Existing Code
+Push Existing Code ->
-cd your-dotnet-project
+cd your-dotnet-project ->
-git init
+git init ->
-git add .
+git add . ->
-git commit -m "Initial commit" git remote add origin https://dev.azure.com/your-organization/MyApp-CICD/_git/MyApp-CICD git push -u origin main
+git commit -m "Initial commit" -> git remote add origin https://dev.azure.com/your-organization/MyApp-CICD/_git/MyApp-CICD -> git push -u origin main.

 # Step 6: Create Azure Service Connection

-In your Azure DevOps project, click "Project Settings" (bottom left corner) In left sidebar, click "Service connections" under Pipelines section Click "New service connection" button
+In your Azure DevOps organization, click "organization Settings" (bottom left corner) In left sidebar, click "Service connections" under Pipelines section Click "New service connection" button
 Select "Azure Resource Manager"